DeMa: Dual-Path Delay-Aware Mamba for Efficient Multivariate Time Series Analysis: Experiments

 To ensure a fair and comprehensive comparison, we follow the experimental protocol of the well-established Time Series Library~\cite{wang2024deep}.
 For long-term forecasting and imputation, we report mean squared error (MSE) and mean absolute error (MAE).
 For time-series classification, we report accuracy.
 For anomaly detection, we report the F1-score, which balances precision and recall and is well-suited to the highly imbalanced nature of anomalous events.
 In each table, the best and second-best results are highlighted in \boldres{red} and \secondres{underlined}, respectively.

 We use the published optimal hyperparameter settings for all baselines.
 All experiments are implemented in PyTorch and conducted on three NVIDIA RTX A6000 GPUs (48GB).
 We train all models with the Adam optimizer~\cite{Adam} under an $\ell_2$ loss, and tune the initial learning rate in $\{1\mathrm{e}{-4},,5\mathrm{e}{-4},,1\mathrm{e}{-3}\}$.
 The number of DuoMNet blocks is selected from $\{2,3,4,5\}$ via hyperparameter search, and the representation dimension is chosen from $\{32,64,128,256\}$.
 We set the batch size to 32 and train for 50 epochs.
+For the Adaptive Fourier Filter, the top-ratio $\theta$ is selected from a limited candidate set, and we use $\theta=60\%$ in the final configuration.
 We further conduct a grid search over the fusion weights $\alpha,\beta\in\{0.2,0.4,0.5,0.6,0.8\}$, and use $(\alpha,\beta)=(0.6,0.4)$ for forecasting and classification, and $(\alpha,\beta)=(0.2,0.8)$ for imputation and anomaly detection.
 For tokenization, we fix the patch size and stride to $P=S=8$.
+DeMa follows a modular pipeline.
+Once the temporal path (Mamba-SSD) and the variate path (Mamba-DALA) are instantiated, the model mainly repeats the same DuoMNet block, which helps keep the implementation structured and reproducible.